Companies Using Plausible

 Outreach template: "We noticed [Company] runs Plausible as its primary analytics tool, no Google Analytics in sight.
 That tells us privacy is a core value for your team.
 Are you looking to extend that privacy-first approach to [specific area: consent management, email, CRM]?"

 Competitive angle: Plausible users have rejected Google Analytics on principle.
-Any product that sends data to US-based servers or requires cookies will face immediate resistance.
+Any product that sends data to US-based servers or requires cookies will hit immediate resistance.
 Lead with EU hosting, cookie-free design, and open-source credentials.
-If your product integrates with Plausible's API.
-That's a major differentiator over competitors tied to the Google ecosystem.
+If your product integrates with Plausible's API, even better.
+That's a clear differentiator over competitors tied to the Google ecosystem.
+Note that Plausible's Community Edition is AGPL-licensed, per the announcement post, which limits how it can be embedded into closed products.

-Explore the full list of 28,834 companies using Plausible on TechnologyChecker.io, complete with firmographic enrichment, tech stack data, and migration patterns updated monthly.
+Explore the full list of 28,834 companies using Plausible on TechnologyChecker.io, complete with firmographic enrichment, tech stack data, and migration patterns refreshed monthly.

 Frequently Asked Questions